JnthnWJ/MagicMirror/modules/MMM-Wallpaper/INTELLIGENT_CROPPING.md

 ### CSS Classes Applied

-- `.wallpaper-crop-landscape`: Landscape images that are cropped
+- `.wallpaper-crop-landscape`: Landscape images that are cropped (with face-aware positioning)
 - `.wallpaper-fit-portrait`: Portrait images that are fitted
+- `.wallpaper-fit-square`: Square images that are fitted (content preserved)
 - `.wallpaper-fit-panoramic`: Panoramic images that are fitted
 - `.wallpaper-fit-extreme`: Extremely tall/narrow images that are fitted
-- `.wallpaper-crop-square`: Square images that are cropped
 - `.wallpaper-default`: Default behavior when intelligent cropping is disabled

 ## Compatibility